Ben-D-Anderson/ben-d-anderson.github.io/projects.md

 permalink: /projects
 ---

-Here you can find short write-ups of the projects on [my GitHub page](https://github.com/Ben-D-Anderson).
+Here you can find short write-ups of the programming projects on [my GitHub page](https://github.com/Ben-D-Anderson).
+More information on each of the projects can be found in their respective GitHub repository.
 <div class="projects">
     <br/>
     {% for post in site.tags.project %}